JustAnotherHeroRiding/notes/Memory Game modes.md

 - Give feedback if it is a match #DONE
 - Mute sounds button #DONE
-- If no match make them red and close them
+- If no match make them red and close them #DONE
 - could also be removed from screen
 - If it is a match end the timer quicker, else keep them open as long as before #DONE
--

 ## Start Screen